botpress/modules/packages/botpress-channel-web/README.md

 ## Customize the view

 A configuration file (`botpress-web.config.yml`) has been created at the `root` of your bot when you installed the module.
-By changing the values, you gonna be able to change some settings (name, messages, colors...) of your bot.
+You can change these values to change the look and feel of the web chat.

 ```yaml
 # DEFAULT SETTINGS